 7th Degree Drug Charges in New York City

 On the other hand, if the goal is to negotiate a non-criminal disposition or an Adjournment in Contemplation of Dismissal (ACD), a different strategy must be taken.
-The only way to ensure a drug offense is resolved with as little collateral damage as possible to one’s livelihood, career and, for noncitizens, immigration status is to consult with top Manhattan criminal defense attorneys to prepare an appropriate defense strategy as soon as possible after arrest.
+The only way to ensure a drug offense is resolved with as little collateral damage as possible to one’s livelihood, career and, for noncitizens, immigration status is to consult with top criminal defense attorneys to prepare an appropriate defense strategy as soon as possible after arrest.

-In short, if you have been arrested or ticketed for a Seventh Degree CPCS – whether for possessing a clear type of contraband or a prescription medication – strongly consider the question of who will be your representative when dealing with the state.
-From doctors, lawyers, teachers and students, the criminal defense attorneys of the Law Offices of Jeffrey Lichtman have worked with countless individuals to favorably and expeditiously resolve their state drug possession case while minimizing the collateral consequences that typically accompany a drug arrest or conviction.
-Acutely aware of the many obstacles to employment and education set upon those with a public record of a New York drug conviction, our experienced New York criminal defense attorneys routinely craft a defense strategy that preserves both present and future interests in cases involving Seventh Degree Possession of a Controlled Substance in New York.
+If you have been arrested or ticketed for a Seventh Degree CPCS – whether for possessing a clear type of contraband or a prescription medication – strongly consider the question of who will be your representative when dealing with the state.
+Our criminal defense attorneys have worked with countless individuals to favorably and expeditiously resolve their state drug possession case while minimizing the collateral consequences that typically accompany a drug arrest or conviction.
+Acutely aware of the many obstacles to employment and education set upon those with a public record of a drug conviction, our experienced criminal defense attorneys routinely craft a defense strategy that preserves both present and future interests in cases involving Seventh Degree Drug Charges in New York City.